[LUM#22] Symbolic AI, on the other hand, is based on human reasoning

 Complex, high-level tasks

 Neural AI has revolutionized the approach to computing in fields such as image and speech recognition, language translation, and text generation.
-“But symbolic AI enables the performance of complex, high-level tasks, which remain essential for decision support, planning, or collective deliberation,” notes Marie-Laure Mugnier, who adds in passing that the current craze for machine learning applied to everything is showing its limitations when the volume of data on which the algorithms run is insufficient: “I see many students who, during corporate internships, develop neural AI tools but on datasets that are too small.
+“But symbolic AI enables the performance of complex, high-level tasks, which remain essential for decision support, planning, and collective deliberation,” points out Marie-Laure Mugnier, who notes in passing that the craze for machine learning applied to every conceivable scenario reveals its limitations when the volume of data on which the algorithms run is insufficient: “I see many students who, during their corporate internships, develop neural AI tools but use datasets that are too small.
 And it doesn’t work well.”
 This logical approach, which relies on limited data, offers another advantage to symbolic AI: its frugality.
-For it is the exponential processing of ever-growing masses of data that is responsible for AI’s ecological footprint.
+After all, it is the exponential processing of ever-growing masses of data that is responsible for AI’s ecological footprint.

-At Lirmm, several research projects focus on hybrid AI designed to combine the two approaches.
-“To take the example of agroecological systems, we could identify the plants growing naturally on a plot using image recognition from the Pl@ntNet app, and then use our symbolic AI tool to determine their potential in terms of ecosystem services, ” explains Marie-Laure Mugnier.
+At Lirmm, several research projects are focused on hybrid AI aimed at combining the two approaches.
+“To use the example of agroecological systems, we could identify the plants growing naturally on a plot using image recognition from the Pl@ntNet app and then use our symbolic AI tool to determine their potential in terms of ecosystem services, ” explains Marie-Laure Mugnier.

 - Lirmm (UM, CNRS, Inria, UPVD, UPVM)